Alon1215/MI6/README.md

 # MI6_Concurrency_project
 SPL 2nd project - a system for the MI6 (James Bond).

-***The essence of the assignemnt is to learn how to program with multiple threads, and get familiar with concepts such as Singleton, Callbacks, Future and more.***
+***The essence of the assignment is to learn how to program with multiple threads, and get familiar with concepts such as Singleton, Callbacks, Future and more.***

 ## Summary
 In this assignment, we have implemented a program which demonstrates a good knowledge of concurrency programming and test driven development (TDD).